CS4850-ASMCyberProject/RedASMSecurity_Cyber_Capstone_Project/Shuffle_Workflow_Block_IP/Shuffle_Nodes_Config/01_Slack_Source_IP_Script.md

-# Slack Source IP Script
+# Slack Source IP & Action ID Script

 ## Purpose

-Python Script used to retrieve the source_ip from the Slack Webhook for the block ip CLI command.
+Python Script used to retrieve the source_ip and action ID from the Slack Webhook for the block ip & block sql CLI command.